sheepolata/WorldInConflictSim/README.md

 ### 22/04/2021

+Starting to work on AI: AIKingdomController is used to set the diplomatic stance of a kingdom.
+This diplomatic stance will influence the decisions and actions a kingdom will take in its territory, if and when to declare war, what type of relations to have, etc.

 Slight change to the trade factor: now takes into account its own TF plus the average TF of all neighbours.
 It now displayed on the Resources tab.

 Added the possibility of a city name to be based on its location (somehting like *LOCATION_NAME's Respite*).